-At least two items of 1997-2007 pension legislation dealt with the topic:
+At least two items of 1997-2008 pension legislation dealt with the topic:

-- 1) In 2005, for the Minneapolis Firefighters Relief Association, non-duty related disability pensions that were recomputed and increased to full 25-year service pensions, despite any legal authority for this action, were ratified (Laws 2005, First Special Session, Chapter 8, Article 11, Section 14). - 2) In 2007, past-overpayments of surviving spouse benefits by the Minneapolis Police Relief Association were ratified (Laws 2007, Chapter 134, Article 9, Section 1). - 17.
-New Policy Issue: Diversion of Retirement Coverage Values After Marriage Dissolutions.
+- 1) In 2005, for the Minneapolis Firefighters Relief Association, non-duty related disability pensions that were recomputed and increased to full 25-year service pensions, despite any legal authority for this action, were ratified (Laws 2005, First Special Session, Ch.
+8, Art.
+11, Sec.
+14). - 2) In 2007, past-overpayments of surviving spouse benefits by the Minneapolis Police Relief Association were ratified (Laws 2007, Ch.
+134, Art.
+9, Sec.
+1). - 17.
+New Policy Issue: Division of Retirement Coverage Values After Marriage Dissolutions.
 The 1995-1996 reformulation of the Commission's Principles of Pension Policy did not deal with the topic of alternative ways of dividing retirement benefits following a marriage dissolution involving a public employee.

-At least two items of 1997-2007 pension legislation dealt with the topic:
+At least three items of 1997-2008 pension legislation dealt with the topic:

-- 1) In 2006, the immediate commencement of a portion of a retirement annuity to a divorced spouse who was born on August 12, 1944, was permitted, if a court finds the former state employee's decision not to commence receiving an MSRS annuity is due solely to an effort to frustrate the judgment awarded to the ex-spouse (Laws 2006, Chapter 271, Article 14, Section 13). - 2) In 2007, a portion of a former legislator's benefit as specified in the decree was permitted to be paid to the ex-spouse when the former legislator reaches age 62 (the normal retirement age for the plan), even if the former legislator has not applied for a benefit.
+- 1) In 2006, the immediate commencement of a portion of a retirement annuity to a divorced spouse who was born on August 12, 1944, was permitted, if a court finds the former state employee's decision not to commence receiving an MSRS annuity is due solely to an effort to frustrate the judgment awarded to the ex-spouse (Laws 2006, Ch.
+271, Art.
+14, Sec.
+13). - 2) In 2007, a portion of a former legislator's benefit as specified in the decree was permitted to be paid to the ex-spouse when the former legislator reaches age 62 (the normal retirement age for the plan), even if the former legislator has not applied for a benefit.
 When the former legislator does begin drawing benefit, the present value of the benefit paid or payable to the ex-spouse must be deducted from the present value of the benefit payable to the former legislator.
 The present value calculations must include the impact of the combined service annuity provision, if applicable.
-The provision is retroactive to decrees rendered after September 2003 (Laws 2007, Chapter 134, Article 2, Section 3).
+The provision is retroactive to decrees rendered after September 2003 (Laws 2007, Ch.
+134, Art.
+2, Sec.
+3). - 3) In 2008, a state lottery employee was permitted to elect to have that person's MSRS-Unclassified account divided as provided in a marital property division decree, prior to the date the individual terminates state employment and if the election is made, the spouse of the eligible employee may withdraw the cash value allocated to that former spouse or elect to leave that amount on deposit in the Supplemental Investment Fund.
+The lottery employee, if the person later chooses to transfer coverage to MSRS-General, will receive prorated service credit based on the share of the account remaining after the division of MSRS-Unclassified assets (Laws 2008, Ch.
+349, Art.
+16, Sec.
+11).